Business team looking at new email encryption solution in action

 4. Foreign Exchange Solutions

-With increased opportunities available for smaller businesses, cross-border payment flow is set to exceed $156 trillion by the end of 2022, with the global foreign exchange market expected to grow at an annual rate of 7.5% between 2021-2026.
+As opportunities increase for smaller businesses, cross-border payment flows are projected to exceed $156 trillion by the end of 2022, with the global foreign exchange market growing at an annual rate of 7.5% between 2021-2026.

-SMEs are struggling with Foreign Exchange (Forex) solutions designed for enterprise businesses.
-Technology products embedded with currency exchange, such as OpenPayd and Stripe are starting to address the gap.
+Small and medium-sized enterprises (SMEs) struggle with Foreign Exchange (Forex) solutions designed for larger businesses.
+Technologies embedded with currency exchange capabilities, such as OpenPayd and Stripe, are beginning to fill this gap.

 5. Climate Technology

-Climate technology (ClimaTech/cleantech) - technology that addresses our impact on climate change – is a burgeoning market.
-Reports indicate that 6/10 technology start-ups in the UK are currently focused on creating green tech.
+Climate technology (ClimaTech/cleantech) – addressing our impact on climate change – is a rapidly growing market.
+Reports show that 6 out of 10 technology start-ups in the UK focus on green tech.

 PwC, State of Climate Tech